Super-brawl-team/epsilon/poincare/doc/layout.md

 └─ '2'
 ```

-## Layoutter
+## Layouter

-There is no memoization of the computed layout properties inside poincare-junior.
+There is no memoization of layout properties (size, baseline, absolute position) inside poincare-junior.

-Algorithms on racks and matrices iterates their children in the correct order to avoid computing several times the same properties.
+Racks and matrices computes their children properties instead of each children computing them.
+It avoids computing several times the same properties.

 ### Separators

-`ThousandSeparator` and `OperatorSeparator` layouts are inserted in Racks by the layoutter.
+`ThousandSeparator` and `OperatorSeparator` layouts are inserted in `Racks by the layouter.

 #### Example
 The expression